platformio/platformio-docs/migration.rst

 ^^^^^^^^^^^^^^^^^^^^^

-PlatformIO has decentralized architecture and allows platform maintainers to create :ref:`platform_creating`: for PlatformIO ecosystem.
+PlatformIO has decentralized architecture and allows platform maintainers to create :ref:`platform_creating` for PlatformIO ecosystem.
 Each development platform depends on a list of packages (toolchains, SDKs, debugging servers, etc).
 PlatformIO Package Manager installs these packages automatically and PlatformIO Build System uses them later.

-Starting from PlatformIO Core 4.0, developers will see which versions of a development platform or its dependent packages be used.
+Starting from PlatformIO Core 4.0, developers can see which versions of a development platform or its dependent packages will be used.
 This is a great addition to track changes (:ref:`frameworks`, SDKs) between :ref:`platforms` updates.
 See an example with "staging" (Git) version of :ref:`platform_espressif8266` development platform: